Heroes of Might and Magic II: Reception

 In December 1996, PC Gamer reported that Heroes of Might and Magic II was "doing particularly well in retail, with every 3DO retailer reordering the product."
 Combined sales of the Heroes of Might and Magic series, including Heroes II, surpassed 500,000 copies by October 1997.
 This number rose to 1.5 million copies by December 1999.

 Next Generation reviewed the Macintosh version of the game, rating it three stars out of five, and stated that "as role-playing games are few on the Mac, HM&MII, with its mix of character and Warcraft-like game elements is a welcome addition."

 Computer Gaming World called Heroes II a "strategy game that amaze[d] everyone with its surprising, addictive qualities and amazing ease of use" and found that Heroes II was "much better than the original Heroes of Might and Magic."
 Apart from two gameplay issues - the lack of a wait function, and not being able to control your hero if all of your units are disabled, the reviewer found the game "nearly perfect."

+Andy Butcher reviewed Heroes of Might and Magic II for Arcane magazine, rating it a 7 out of 10 overall, and stated that "If you were hoping for something really different then it has to be said that Heroes of Might & Magic 2 may be something of a disappointment.
+On the other hand, if you enjoyed the original this sequel will prove even more challenging and fun to play, and if you have never encountered Heroes of Might & Magic, there's a real treat in store for you in this game."

 The editors of PC Gamer US named Heroes of Might and Magic II 1996's "Best Turn-Based Strategy Game", and called it "clearly a cut above" the rest of its genre that year.
 The game was nominated for Computer Gaming World's 1996 "Strategy Game of the Year" and Computer Game Entertainment's "Best Strategy Game" prizes, as well as Computer Games Strategy Plus's award for the top turn-based strategy title of 1996, but lost in all of these categories to Civilization II.
 It was also a finalist for the Computer Game Developers Conference's 1996 "Best Strategy/War Game" Spotlight Award, which ultimately went to Command & Conquer: Red Alert.
 The editors of Computer Gaming World wrote, "The simplicity of King's Bounty-style tactical combat is the perfect counterpoint to the surprising depth of the strategic game, and unlike Heroes I, the campaign is much more satisfying."